Special treatments licence

 Premises

-• Tables, couches, seats, etc, used in the treatment area must have a smooth, impervious surface which is regularly wiped down with disinfectant and covered by a disposable paper sheet, changed after each client.
+• Tables, couches, seats, etc, used in the treatment area must have a smooth surface.
+It should be wiped down regularly with disinfectant and covered by a disposable paper sheet, changed after each client

-• A 'No Smoking' sign must be prominently displayed.
+• A 'No Smoking' sign must be displayed in a visible location

 Cleanliness of practitioners

-• Any open cut, wound, sore or boil must be suitably covered by an impermeable dressing.
+• Any open cut, wound, sore or boil must be covered by a water-resistant dressing

 • The practitioner should have sole use of the washing facilities which must provide hot and cold running water, soap (or a similar cleanser) and a nail brush